reidmorrison/symmetric-encryption/docs/configuration.md

 are generated in `~/.symmetric-encryption` unless the flag `--key-path` was used to change the path.

 #### Setting a Region

+The AWS region must be set on every server that uses Symmetric Encryption so that it uses the AWS KMS service in that region.

 The simplest way to set the region is to set the `AWS_REGION` environment variable.